Italy in December

 Rome and Vatican City would be really crowded in December, especially around Christmas, since people from all over the country and the world travel to listen to the Pope addressing the crowds.
 For this reason, unless you have a spiritual interest in spending Christmas in the Holy City and wish to get the Pope's blessing, you may prefer to avoid these locations.

 Ultimately, the best places to visit in December are the Alps and their marvellous ski resorts and villages.
+In Trentino Alto Adige there are the best Christmas markets of the country and they can be visited since the beginning of the month.

 In Italy, the month of December is not only and exclusively the month of Christmas: there are plenty more festivals and celebrations to enjoy, and we remand you to our Holidays in Italy section to learn more about it.
 Christmas celebrations include Christmas Eve, Day and St. Stephen's Day, as well as, of course, New Year's Eve, on the 31st of December.